 What about my past marijuana convictions?

-The California Department of Justice reviewed and sealed all past marijuana convictions that are no longer considered crimes now that recreational marijuana is legal.
+The California Department of Justice reviewed and sealed all past marijuana convictions that are no longer considered crimes now that recreational marijuana is lawful.
 This process should have been done by July 1, 2020.
 See California Assembly Bill 1793 (2018).

 Additional Resources